AkariDN/plugin.video.testlib/README.md

 Parameters:
 * mode: "movies" or "tvshows" - display movies or tvshows from database
 * id, sid, eid - movie, tv show or episode id (the same as tag "id" from database)
-* noinfo=1 - do not set any information except title and season and episode numbers
+* noinfo=1 - do not set any information except title and season/episode numbers
 * kodi_action=refresh_info - reload item at specified path and return it as directory contents
+* kodi_action=check_exists - check if any item exists at specified path

 To strip folder mode and mixed mode different paths are used:
 * /mode/ - mixed mode